 Dialogue regarding human rights in the supply chain

-To better understand how social conditions and the business environment are changing and to reflect those changes in our initiatives, JAL engaged in dialogue with Mr. Takeshi Shimotaya in March 2019 on the global supply chain of the aviation business.
+To better understand how social conditions and the business environment are changing and to reflect those changes in our initiatives, JAL engaged in dialogue with Mr. SHIMOTAYA Takeshi in April 2022 on the global supply chain of the aviation business.

 The Global Alliance for Sustainable Supply Chain

-Opinion exchange on the "UN Food System Summit"
+Opinion exchange on the "UN Food Systems Summit"